Xyene/withhost/README.md

 ```

 ## Miscellaneous

+### `/etc/nsswitch.conf` resolution order
+For `withhost` to work correctly, `files` must be prioritized over everything in the `hosts` entry of `/etc/nsswitch.conf`.
+On default installations, it usually is.
+Otherwise, a DNS response may be trusted over the entry in `/etc/hosts`, making `withhost` useful only for defining non-existent (e.g. NXDOMAIN) hosts.

 ### Working with `setuid` executables
 `setuid` executables will generally ignore `LD_PRELOAD`, which `withhost` uses to provide its functionality.
 Notably, `ping` does this to open raw sockets. `withhost` must be invoked as root when running these kinds of executables.